 Take a look at your from name, subject, and email body for rejected messages.
 Sometimes one email subject will be accepted by an email inbox while another might not.
 Try varying these parts of your email to see if it fixes the problem.

-Do You Use an SMTP Plugin?
+Are You Not Using an SMTP Plugin?

 It takes some time to be set up, but you could try using SMTP mail through an API to send emails from your site.
 This may be a good idea if you determine that your server is untrusted as it will fix issues with other plugins trying to use wp_mail as well.
 Here are some links to plugins that can help with this: